hjoliver/cylc-doc/src/tutorial/scheduling/further-scheduling.rst

 .. admonition:: Aims
    :class: aims

-   | You should be aware of advanced scheduling features:
+   | You should be aware of some more advanced scheduling features:
    | ✅ Task state qualifiers.
    | ✅ Clock triggers.
    | ✅ Alternative calendars.